There’s no doubt that Kajabi and WordPress are great platforms to showcase your business and digital content.

 Since WordPress is a web-building tool, it doesn’t have any marketing features out of the box, but many plugins are available for you.

-WordPress Plugins are like mobile apps, but for your website.
-For instance, if you wanted to design a landing page for your company website (without coding knowledge), you’d have to install a landing page plugin like Elementor.
+WordPress Plugins are like mobile apps but for your website.
+For instance, if you wanted to design a landing page for your company website (without coding knowledge), you’d have to install a landing page builder plugin like Elementor.

-For those people who love versatility and freedom, WordPress is a good option.
+WordPress is a good option for those who love versatility and freedom.
 Just remember that you might need to spend a lot of time learning how to use the marketing plugins for your website.

-Whereas Kajabiis for people who find too many choices as something daunting.
+Whereas Kajabi is for people who find too many choices something daunting.
 It is perfect for beginners and busy people.

-Kajabi lays out all of the tools necessary for your marketing campaign.
-This includes email automation, sales funnels, users lists, affiliate marketing programs, and more.
+It lays out all of the tools necessary for your marketing campaign.
+This includes email automation, sales funnels, user lists, affiliate marketing programs, and more.

 It also lets you build landing pages, offer upsells to your students, and create a Pipeline.
-Basically, you can use their pipeline builder to create sales funnels.
-(Keep in mind that sales funnel software like ClickFunnels start at $97 per month… Kajabi has one built-in).
+Basically, you can use the Kajabi Pipeline builder to create sales funnels.
+(Note that sales funnel software like ClickFunnels start at $97 per month… Kajabi has one built-in).

 What makes the Pipeline builder more impressive is its drag-and-drop feature.
-You can access all of this on Kajabi’s marketing tab located on your dashboard.
+You can access all of this on the marketing tab located on your dashboard.